Gnathophausia zoea

 Gnathophausia zoea is a species of lophogastrid crustacean.
 It is widely distributed in the Atlantic Ocean from the Arctic Circle to the Equator; in the Pacific Ocean, it is more restricted to tropical areas.
 The adults may reach 40–50 mm long, excluding the rostrum, or around 70 mm including the rostrum.

-This Species has also been knows as: Gnathophausia cristata Illig, 1906 (synonym); Gnathophausia sarsii Wood-Mason & Alcock, 1891 (synonym) and Gnathophausia willemoesii G.O.
+This species has also been known as: Gnathophausia cristata Illig, 1906 (synonym); Gnathophausia sarsii Wood-Mason & Alcock, 1891 (synonym) and Gnathophausia willemoesii G.O.
 Sars, 1883 (synonym).